orangedaisy/bshowco/uses.md

 ### 12.9&Prime; iPad Pro (2018) with Apple Pencil 2

-I picked up an iPad Pro in the summer of 2019 to assist with my workflow at Intelliquip.
+I picked up an iPad Pro in the summer of 2019 to assist with my workflow at FPX.
 So far, it's been a very welcome addition.
 I use [Goodnotes 5](https://www.goodnotes.com/) to maintain my planner, personal notes, work notes, wireframes and sketches&mdash;just about anything I was previously using a traditional notebook for.
 Keeping everything in the iPad, and specifically